MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 ---

-## How to use Take a Test with a dedicated account
+## How to use Take a Test with a dedicated accounts

 Once the policy or provisioning package is applied to the devices, Windows will enable the testing account in the sign-in screen.
 If selected, Take a Test will be executed in kiosk mode using the guest account, opening the assessment URL.